WANK (computer worm): Political message

-The WANK worm had a distinct political message attached, and it was the first major worm to have a political message.
+The WANK worm had a distinct political message attached; it was the first major worm to have a political message.
 WANK in this context stands for Worms Against Nuclear Killers.
-The following message appeared on infected computer's screen:
+The following message appeared on an infected computer's screen:

 The worm coincidentally appeared on a DECnet network operated by NASA days before the launch of a NASA Space Shuttle carrying the Galileo spacecraft.
 At the time, there were protests by anti-nuclear groups regarding the use of the plutonium-based power modules in Galileo.
 The protesters contended that if this shuttle blew up as Challenger did three years earlier in 1986, the plutonium spilled would cause widespread death to residents of Florida.

 The worm propagated through the network pseudo-randomly from one system to the other by using an algorithm which converted the victim machine's system time into a candidate target node address (composed of a DECnet Area and Node number) and subsequently attempted to exploit weakly secured accounts such as SYSTEM and DECNET that had password identical to the usernames.
 The worm did not attack computers within DECnet area 48, which was New Zealand.
 A comment inside the worm source code at the point of this branch logic indicated that New Zealand was a nuclear-free zone.
 New Zealand had recently forbidden U.S. nuclear-powered vessels from docking at its harbours, thus further fueling the speculation inside NASA that the worm attack was related to the anti-nuclear protest.
 The line "You talk of times of peace for all, and then prepare for war" is drawn from the lyrics of the Midnight Oil song "Blossom and Blood".
-Midnight Oil are an Australian rock band known for their political activism and opposition to both nuclear power and nuclear weapons.
+Midnight Oil is an Australian rock band known for political activism and opposition to both nuclear power and nuclear weapons.
 The process name of the second version of the worm to be detected was "oilz", an Australian shorthand term for the band.